vdiazroa/csv-json-table-generator-converter/README.md

 added filter and sort
 addes export as csv, export as json

-to get the design is necessary add bootstrap css
+to get the design it's necessary add bootstrap css

 ---
 **The project consists in 3 classes**